ShashwatMisra008/Shashwat-Misra---Projects-and-CV/README.md

 ---

 ### 👨‍💻 About Me
 Detail-oriented **Data Analyst** with over five years of experience transforming complex operational, marketing, and financial datasets into actionable executive intelligence.
-I specialize in building end-to-end analytics pipelines and have a proven track record of driving measurable business outcomes—including generating a **34% revenue growth**, a **25% improvement in operational efficiency**, and a **40% enhancement in reporting speed**.
+I specialize in building end-to-end analytics pipelines and driving measurable business outcomes.

 ---